Merch By Amazon (Amazon Merch) Beginners Guide

 - Don’t say that your tee is glow in the dark, reflective, activated by heat etc… because it’s not!

 - Don’t say it’s a maternity tee.
-This one is a little unfortunate as you may mean maternity as it for pregnant women to announce their pregnancy for example – but Amazon sees this is being misleading and making people think the t-shirt is designed specifically as a maternity shirt.
+This one is a little unfortunate as you may mean maternity due to it being for pregnant women to announce their pregnancy for example.
+But Amazon sees this as being misleading.
+It may make buyers think the t-shirt is designed specifically as a maternity shirt.

 - Blank designs